Multirate Packet Delivery In Heterogeneous Broadcast Networks: System Model

 \section{System Model}

-A single transmitter aims to broadcast a set of packets $\pp{1},\pp{2},\ldots,\pp{n}$ ($n$ arbitrary large) to $M$ receivers ${\uu{i}},$ ($1\leq{i}\leq{M}$) via a heterogeneous broadcast packet erasure channel.
+A single transmitter aims to broadcast a set of packets $\pp{1},\pp{2},\ldots,\pp{n}$ ($n$ arbitrary large) to $\nu$ users ${\uu{i}},$ ($1\leq{i}\leq{\nu}$) via heterogeneous broadcast packet erasure channels.
 Here, a time-slotted scheme ($t=1,2,\ldots$) is assumed in which the sender uses linear network coding to construct the encoded packet for transmitting one coded packet in each time slot.
-Packets enter to an infinite-length buffer, or the transmission queue at the sender according to a Bernoulli process of rate $\lambda$.
-Assuming independent channels between the transmitter and the receivers, each packet is correctly received by receiver \um{i} with a probability \cm{i} which is called \textit{channel capacity}, i.e. packets are erased in each channel independently with the probability of $\cbar{i}=1-C_i$\footnote{For simplicity, we use the notation $\bar{x}$ for $1-x$.}.
-Due to the heterogeneous property of the channels, the capacities are unique.
-Hence, without loss of generality, it is possible to assume that $\cc{1}>\cc{2}>\ldots>\cc{M}$, which is shown by the vector $\boldsymbol{C}=[\cc{1},\cc{2},\ldots,\cc{M}]$.
-Here we indicate strength of a receiver by its link capacity.
-We refer to $U_1$ as the strongest receiver (i.e. with the highest link capacity).
-The purpose of the system is to achieve multirate in-order packet delivery such that, more packets are delivered to the stronger receivers.
+Packets enter an infinite-length buffer, or the transmission queue at the sender according to a Bernoulli process of rate $\lambda$.
+Assuming independent channels between the transmitter and the users, each packet is correctly received by a user \um{i} with a probability \cm{i} which is called the \textit{channel capacity}, i.e., packets are erased in each channel independently with the probability of $\cbar{i}=1-c_i$.\footnote{For simplicity, we use the notation $\bar{x}$ for $1-x$.} Due to the heterogeneous property of the channels, the capacities are unique.
+Hence, without loss of generality, it is possible to assume that $\cc{1}>\cc{2}>\ldots>\cc{\nu}$, which is shown by the vector $\boldsymbol{c}=[\cc{1},\cc{2},\ldots,\cc{\nu}]$.
+Here, we indicate the strength of a user by its link capacity.
+We refer to $U_1$ as the strongest user (i.e., with the highest link capacity).
+The purpose of the system is to achieve multirate in-order packet delivery such that, more packets are delivered to the stronger users.

 Each transmission is a linear combination of the packets along with a coefficient vector that determines the coefficient of each packet.
-The receivers store the received packets and the coefficient vectors in their buffers to apply Gaussian elimination for decoding.
-The coefficients are chosen from a Galois Field $\mathbb{F}_q$.
+The users store the received packets and the coefficient vectors in their buffers to apply Gaussian elimination for decoding.
+The coefficients are chosen from a Galois field $\mathbb{F}_q$.
 For simplicity, it is considered that each packet is a single symbol in $\mathbb{F}_q$.